Fruit Tree Pruning Thumb

 • Buds that form in the 'elbow' (the axil) where a leaf stalk diverges from its branch are called axillary buds.
 These buds are hormonally restrained by their terminal buds.
 Axillary buds have potential to turn into stems or flowers - if you prune off the controlling terminal bud and its branch right back to an axillary bud, the tree shunts emergency cytokinin (another plant hormone) to the axillary bud, which triggers it to transform itself into a terminal bud.

 In plants with weak apical dominance, axillary buds aren't kept in check, so they can grow freely.
-Climbing Tomatoes are a great example - their axillary buds (aka 'laterals') quickly produce large side shoots that sap the plant's energy.
-This is the reason for the old-school habit of pruning tomato laterals by pinching or cutting them.
+Climbing Tomatoes are a great example of this - their axillary buds (aka 'laterals') quickly produce large side shoots that sap the plant's energy.
+This is the reason for the old-school habit of pruning tomato laterals, by pinching or cutting them.

 The branch collar is where the healing magic can happen, thanks to the meristematic tissue located there.
 The place to cut is at the outside of the branch collar, never right up flush against the trunk.
 Cutting flush takes away the natural healing tissue, plus makes the wound bigger than it needs to be.
 If you prune in the right place, over time the tree will form a doughnut of protective bark callus around the cut; eventually it closes up completely.